Shine Lawyers Main Logo

 Emergency vehicle road rules

-If an emergency vehicle is coming towards you and is sounding an alarm or showing flashing red or blue lights, you must move out of its path as soon as you can do so safely.
+The main rule when it comes to emergency vehicles in Australia is to get out of the way.
+So, if an emergency vehicle is coming towards you and is sounding an alarm or showing flashing red or blue lights, you must move out of its path as soon as you can do so safely.

 In order to move safely out of the way of an emergency vehicle, you can take precautions by:

-• Being aware of your surroundings and listening to what is going on around you.
+• Being aware of your surroundings and listening to what is going on around you

 • Slowing down to the required speed in the state in which you are driving

 • Moving as far left on the road as you can to give the emergency vehicle a clear run down the right side of the road.
-If you can’t move left safely, stay where you are and let the emergency vehicle overtake you.
+If you can’t move to the left safely, stay where you are and let the emergency vehicle overtake you.

 • If you are already in the left lane, ensure you allow other road users to safely move into your lane if it is safe to do so.